Italosayan/super-dan/README.md

         * Look for places where cheap prediction can help
         * Where are humans writing rules?
     * Define Goal: Cost
-        * Data availability: How to adquire it?
+        * Data availability: How to acquire it?
         * Labeling expensive?
         * How costly are wrong predictions?
         * How easy to solve?